wanyakrecipes/coft-web/README.md

 ## TODO
 - split.css - work on font sizing and thickness across all tags to ensure effective UX.
 - images - need to work on image re-sizing, so it scales to fit half a page.
-- list.html - separate date and title classes, so former doesn't get underlined. see ewen.io for inspiration.
+- list.html - separate date and title classes, so former doesn't get underlined. see ewen.io for inspiration. also may need a seperate css style.
 - footer.html - adjust lyrics and music so they're more prominent.
 - posts/list.html - add tags to the bottom of the article.